Pomiculture/GAN-Vitis-AI/README.md

 - Change the size of the noise matrix that the generator takes as input;
 - Play with the number of epochs.

+In order to implement your own GAN model (that still generates images from noise input), modify the script *3_train_model.sh* responsible for building and training the model, and make changes in the *1_set_env.sh* script to set the new shapes and tensor names.

 ---
 <div id='references'/>